 I have read the ethics statement for course conduct in the course outline and I agree to abide by this statement.

 Name (printed)

+Name (printed)

 Signature

 Date

 Your copy

 Sign and submit this at the end of the course also, noting any problems you might have had.

 Signature

 Date

-Ethics statement for Mktg 224: Fall 2011
+Ethics statement for Mktg 224: Spring 2012